Support to study

 The Support to Study process is intended to provide a positive and supportive approach to the management of your physical and/or mental health.
 The University provides a comprehensive and well-established range of services that will aim to support your academic achievement and overall student experience.

 During your studies there may be times when concerns are raised about your health and wellbeing, or you may be worried that ongoing issues are having a longer-term effect on you.
-As a university we recognise this and, in some circumstances, you may experience difficulties or have conditions that may require ongoing additional support.

-These concerns may include
+These concerns may include:

-Stage 1 of the Support to Study process is intended to be supportive; it is recommended that a meeting takes place as soon as possible with an appropriate member of staff from your School, for example, your Academic Mentor, Programme Director, Supervisor, or relevant other member of staff such as your Year Tutor, or the Student Experience and Support Officer.
+Stage 1 of the Support to Study process will take the form of a meeting with an appropriate member of staff from your School, for example, your Academic Mentor, Programme Director, Supervisor, or Year Tutor.

-During this meeting you will be given the opportunity to discuss your support needs and agree a suitable plan to manage the situation effectively.
+During this meeting you will be given the opportunity to discuss your support needs and agree a suitable action plan to manage the situation effectively.

 At the meeting you will have the chance to discuss the issues that you have been experiencing.
 This may include what steps you have taken to address the situation, and what support might be helpful for you.

+The meeting will be friendly and supportive, and everybody will treat you with respect.
 Staff will ask you questions, make recommendations for support, and discuss what impact these could have.

 Please note that for professionally accredited programmes, the Stage 2 meeting may be replaced by the Health and Conduct Committee.

-However, on rare occasions your health and well-being may cause serious and continual concerns and alternative arrangements may need to be considered.
+On rare occasions your health and well-being may cause serious and continual concerns and alternative arrangements may need to be considered.

-These may include
+These may include:

 • A Leave of Absence, this would allow you time to recover and access more intensive support